qaisjp/comm2-report/chapters/20-bg/1-comm1.md

 \chapter{Background}

-The existing platform^[https://community.mtasa.com] was written for the MTA:SA community in 2006 by Stanislav Bobrov and other contributors.
+The existing platform^[https://community.mtasa.com] was written for the MTA community in 2006 by Stanislav Bobrov and other contributors.

 # Navigation